wojnillowicz/ML_reinforcement_learning/README.md

 Training happens over many episodes, and the success rate is tracked and visualized using matplotlib at the end.

-After training, the agent plays a few rounds where you can watch the object fall in the terminal and see if it is caught.
+During training, the agent plays and you can watch the object fall and see if it is caught after training sessions of the interval of your choice.

 ------------------------------------------------------------